maxdemaio/max-nextjs/data/blog/machine-language.md

 How do we specify these sequences of instructions?
 We need operations, program counters, and addressing.
 We could write programs in binary but it would be very difficult.
 High-level languages compile into machine language for hardware to understand its instructions.

 To learn how to build a computer we need to deal directly with machine language.
 It's very good for optimized code because we can tell the hardware exactly what we want.
-Writing code closer to the hardware is known as [hardware acceleration](https://en.wikipedia.org/wiki/Hardware_acceleration).
+Programs can be written at a low level to reap the benefits of [hardware acceleration](https://en.wikipedia.org/wiki/Hardware_acceleration).

 Instruction: 010001000110010